 CVE-2020-1472 can attack domain controllers by exploiting a flaw previously found in the cryptographic authentication scheme known as Netlogon Remote Protocol.

 This protocol aims to authenticate both machines and their users when the former are connected to domain-based networks.
-Another purpose of Netlogon Remote Protocol is to allow users to alter passwords of computers remotely.
+Another purpose of Netlogon Remote Protocol is to allow users to alter the passwords of computers remotely.

 Where does Zerologon vulnerability sit in all of this!?